bhargavpolina1/technicalpapers/README.md

 	   instructor.full_name AS instructor_name
 	  FROM course
 	  CROSS JOIN instructor;
-## SELF JOIN:
- We can also combine a table with itself.
-This kind of join is called **SELF-JOIN**.

-	Eg:
-	  SELECT t1.c1,
-	  t2.c2
-	  FROM table1 AS t1
-	  JOIN table1 AS t2
-	  ON t1.c1 = t2.cn;
  ## Aggregation:
 Combining multiple values into a single value is called **aggregation**.
 ## Aggregate Functions: